- Home

 - Will you vote through the mail or in person?

-- Check your status or register to vote prior to election day on the Secretary of State's website.
+- Check your status or register to vote on the Secretary of State's website before election day.

-- Based on the address where you maintain residence, your polling location may have changed, please check Poll Finder before you vote.
+- Based on your residential address, your polling location for 2026 may have changed; check Poll Finder.

 - Ward 2 – Precinct 1 – Champlin Ice Forum, 12165 Ensign Avenue N.